The Supreme Court Is Cracking Down on Patent Trolls

 Er?
 The summary says that the lower court has been following the wrong standard for 30 years.
 And if you clicked on the link, SCOTUS specifically overturned 2 lower courts.
 I know it's to much to RTFA and the 13 page decision, but did you even look at the summary?

 What does the decision mean?
 In the case of East Texas, lawsuits must be filed in the state and jurisdiction of the defendant, not where the plaintiff wants to sue.
-So it will make it harder for patent trolls to file now in East Texas where is it
+So it will make it harder for patent trolls to file now in East Texas where is it lawsuit friendly if their targets are not in that court's jurisdiction.

+Held: As applied to domestic corporations, “reside[nce]” in 1400(b) refers only to the State of incorporation.
+The amendments to 1391 did not modify the meaning of 1400(b) as interpreted by Fourco.

+Apple is incorporated in Delaware.
+They operate as a foreign corporation in California.
+Delaware is used by many companies because of the state laws shielding companies from shareholder actions and it has a separate corporate court.

 Re: (Score:2)